drtrigon/sketchbook/README.md

 * https://www.pjon.org/how.php
 * https://github.com/Girgitt/PJON-python ("In a basic scenario PJON + PJON-python can be a viable alternative to more complex protocols like Firmata [...]")

-    1. PC/Raspi(Zero) with PJON-python - ThroughSerial - Arduino Uno with PJON - SoftwareBitBang - "1-wire pjon" bus
+debug and development setup (may be also suitable for productive environment?)
-    2. PC/Raspi(Zero) - EthernetTCP - Arduino Yun with PJON - SoftwareBitBang - "1-wire pjon" bus
+    PC/Raspi(Zero) with PJON-python - ThroughSerial - Arduino Uno with PJON - SoftwareBitBang - "1-wire pjon" bus

-1. debug and development setup (may be also suitable for productive environment?)
+supported setup with examples, Arduino Yun would be transparent, PC or Raspi with collectd (and may be python plugin) could access and log data
-2. supported setup with examples, Arduino Yun would be transparent, PC or Raspi with collectd (and may be python plugin) could access and log data
+    PC/Raspi(Zero) - EthernetTCP - Arduino Yun with PJON - SoftwareBitBang - "1-wire pjon" bus

 * PC/Raspi(Zero) with PJON-python ThroughSerial:
   * https://github.com/Girgitt/PJON-python